kmzbrnoI/uLI-fw/README.md

 transmitted to PC.

 ### Timeslot timeouts
-- The command station should send *normal inquiry* to each xpressnet devide once a while.
+- The command station should send *normal inquiry* to each xpressnet device once a while.
 When uLI does not receive "normal inquiry" for **5 s** (this value is taken from LI specification) it sends *The Command Station is no longer providing the LI100 a timeslot for communication* to PC.
 At this point, USB → XpressNET buffer is cleared and no more data could be received from PC until command station sends *normal inquiry* to uLI.

-  When computer tries to send data in such a situation, uLI reponds *Buffer overflow in the LI100*.
+  When computer tries to send data in such a situation, uLI responds *Buffer overflow in the LI100*.

 - uLI also listens for *service mode entry* and *normal operations resumed*